-Figure 7.1 illustrates the cumulative per patient potential budget impact for resmetirom compared to SOC.
-The average annual budget impact per patient was \$19,011 in Year one with cumulative net annual costs increasing to \$64,191 in Year five.
+Figure 7.1. illustrates the cumulative per patient potential budget impact for resmetirom compared to SOC.
+At resmetirom's placeholder price, the average annual budget impact per patient was \$19,011 in Year one with cumulative net annual costs increasing to \$61,918 in Year five.
 Annual net costs decreased in years two through five due to treatment discontinuation.
-Although the cost-effectiveness analysis found that resmeitrom was cost-saving over the lifetime time horizon of the model, our time horizon for the potential budget impact is limited to the first 5 years of the model where there were net increases in costs.
+Although the costeffectiveness analysis found that resmetirom at its placeholder price was cost-saving over the lifetime time horizon of the model, our time horizon for the potential budget impact is limited to the first 5 years of the model where there were net increases in costs.